![]() |

 Marvin Ultimate Insert WindowsI own a San Francisco rental property that requires me to replace the windows with either aluminum or all wood windows.

-[Site Editor's Answer]Marilyn, you definitely have some doable options here.
+[Editor Answer]Marilyn, you definitely have some doable options here.
 The Marvin tilt pacs will work if the openings haven't shifted to much.
 You need to find an experienced installer who is comfortable making this judgement and installing the tilt pacs.
 It can be a tricky business but if the house is fairly old then it probably did most of its settling before and you should be okay.

 Marvin Ultimate Next Generation vs. Jeld Wen AuralastTim, we are replacing five wood windows.
 I’ve received two quotes:

-[Site Editor's Answer]Ken, wood windows are difficult to maintain in your area because of the heat and humidity.
+[Editor Answer]Ken, wood windows are difficult to maintain in your area because of the heat and humidity.
 If you are set on wood clad windows, these are both nice options.
 The Jeld Wen should come with a lifetime warranty on the wood.
 However, the Marvin Ultimate is a great window.
 I think you need a few more opinions to make this call.

-Marvin Ultimate vs. Zen Classic & Pella 400We're shopping for 17 double hung windows, 10 of which are oversized.
+Marvin Ultimate vs. Zen Classic & Pella 400We're shopping for 17 double hungs, 10 of which are oversized.
 Our home is located in Tennessee and is a colonial style.
 Renewal By Andersen gave us a quote of $27.5K, Sierra Pacific gave us a quote for $9K, while Marvin ultimate came in at $17.3K.

-[Site Editor's Answer]Neil, the Renewal quote seems too high to justify.
+[Editor Answer]Neil, the Renewal quote seems too high to justify.
 Sierra Pacific makes an okay product but nothing all that impressive.
 I would put the Marvin Ultimate quote a the top of your options in this case.

 Marvin Ultimate vs. Kolbe & Kolbe VistaluxeDane, I have a large, high-end home in Cherry Hills Village, CO.
 I am looking into replacing my double-pane, original wood windows with new, wood windows (and some doors) that have either extruded aluminum cladding, or possibly composite external cladding.
 Colorado’s climate with high sun-exposure constantly destroys the paint on my windows, requiring a lot of upkeep.

-[Site Editor's Answer]Hi James, in terms of high end wood windows, I would give the nod to the Marvin Ultimate, Andersen 400 Woodwright, Pella Designer, Kolbe and Kolbe VistaLuxe, and Loewen Standard wood window.
+[Editor Answer]Hi James, in terms of high end wood windows, I would give the nod to the Marvin Ultimate, Andersen 400 Woodwright, Pella Designer, Kolbe and Kolbe VistaLuxe, and Loewen Standard wood window.
 I have heard good things about Semco, but I don't know enough to say one way or another.
 These are the top wood windows in my book, but there are others out there that are well made, but VERY expensive.

 Marvin Ultimate Clad vs. Renewal By AndersenHello Dane, wanted to send you a note of thanks, as your site helped me to save a lot of money and, frankly, embarrassment.
 I am replacing 7 windows on my townhouse, and had RBA (RbA of Long Island) give me an estimate.
 They called twice ahead of the appointment to confirm that my wife would be there.
 When he arrived, the salesman insisted he was not really a sales guy at all, but rather worked in their Quality Assurance dept and just happened to be the only guy free for the Sunday appointment.
 Then he gave a very long, very slick pitch about how bad vinyl and wood windows were, and how RBA is the best window.
 He had an iPad with a bunch of videos on it, and went back to his truck to get windows samples, leaving me to watch some videos.